jolson490/FantasyFootball/README.md

     * and their total fantasy points from 2014.

 ## Future State (To-do List)

-In AWS, put this application inside a Docker container (e.g. perhaps using [this info](https://github.com/awslabs/aws-cicd-docker-containers)).

 Change the...:
  * ...user interface code from JSP to something else - perhaps AngularJS or Thymeleaf.